Wednesday, November 6, 2024

 Chinatown is a great private detective movie, and its ending and final line are perfect.

 Just as a sidenote, the same year Chinatown was release, Stephen J. Cannel produce The Rockford Files, a great detective TV series.
 Two years later, Cannel would produce City of Angels, a private detective series that took place in Los Angeles in the 1930s.
 The protaganist's name was also Jake.
+I cannot help but think the show was inspired by Chinatown.

 Two years before Chinatown, Robert Forster starred in the TV series Banyon, also about a private detective in 30s LA.